 A room is more than an occupied space; it is also a holding cell for now-silent conversations, patterns from pacing steps, and emotional tracers.
-Seers with this ability can read the most recent activities in a room, going back about an hour.
+Seers with this ability can read the most recent activities in a room that occurred in the last liminal space (the time between sunrise and sunset).
 The Seer must pull out one of his divination tools (and alert a staff member) – this may be a deck of cards, a bowl of organs, tea leaves, or any number of techniques the Seer may prefer to employ.
 He must place this tool within the center of the space, and then must walk slowly around the entirety of the area he wishes to examine (up to ten square feet), while waving a bundle of three smoking herbs with the purgative effect.
 When he has encircled the whole of the area in cleansing smoke, he then returns to his tools and performs his divination technique in order to learn in general terms (and within reason of what staff has knowledge of) what has transpired in this room or immediate location.
 The more a Seer tries to explore these past memories of the space, however, the more they start to grow out of touch with the present.
 This sensation increases with use of this ability, and using it more than once a day will start to cause rolls on the Trauma Table.

 Level 5 Skills